Useful Life Definition

 - The asset may last longer than it’s estimated useful life, but the cost of maintenance of assets will considerably go high after a point of time.
-Over time the asset may become obsolete and major repairs can happen.
+Over time the asset may become obsolete, and significant repairs can happen.
 It is determined based on how long the asset can be used before replacement.

 Useful Life of Equipment

 Every asset has its period of usability, after which it cannot be put to use, or it will be obsolete.
 The useful life of assets will vary according to its nature, usage of the asset, company’s replacement policy, etc.

 There are estimations of available based on the nature of asset provided by the accounting body, Company can adopt the same for their assets, or they can make their assessment based on the proper asset valuation.